Home

 We knocked off the first leg in just under 4 hours placing 26/7th out of a

 field of c200 and set out on leg 2 along the Ridgeway.
-It’s flat for a few
+Its flat for a few

 miles and then grinds uphill to a turnaround point at Swyncombe.
 Views from